 Under her leadership, Scotiabank created a CSR strategy which included an environmental policy and energy savings program; significantly strengthened impacted global community development through microfinance initiatives; responded to HIV/AIDS with a global strategy and extended the Bank’s locally focused philanthropic program to support communities across 55 countries.
 She was awarded the Clean Tech award in 2013 for her leadership in environmental sustainability.
 Kaz regularly speaks to audiences on the value and challenges of integrating CSR in large organizations.

 Kaz Flinn is a former member of the Advisory Committee of the Schulich Centre of Excellence in Responsible Business; a past and founding board member of the Canadian Network of the UN Global Compact. and she was on the board of directors of Canadian Business for Social Responsibility for six years.
 She has also been involved with charity fundraising campaigns such as the United Way where she co-chaired a corporate Scotiabank United Way Campaign raising 25 million dollars.
 She is currently a member of the University of St. Michaels College Advisory Committee for the CSR/ Sustainability Masters Certificate Program and is a contributing lecturer.
 She completed the Harvard Executive Business School CSR Program in 2014.
-Kaz is an Instructor and Leader Mentor in the Program.
+Kaz is an Instructor and Mentor Leader in the Program.

 With more than 20 years experience in environmental education, planning and sustainable business; Nadine worked with many NGO’s, municipalities and taught in the Faculty of Environmental Studies at York University before joining Interface.
 Based in Toronto, she is a LEED Accredited Professional and serves on a number of local and international boards and committees.
 Nadine is an Instructor on change management for sustainability in the Graduate Certificate in CSR/Sustainability.
+Nadine is an Instructor and Mentor Leader in the Program.

 He received the 2000 Ethics in Action Award – Ongoing Social Responsibility – Individual in recognition of his leadership in the field of corporate social responsibility.
-Visit Professor Brook's webpage.

 WES GEE, Master Sustainable Business, Certificate in Cleaner Production, B.Commerce - Reporting Sustainability and Corporate Social Responsibility